Christianity in the Democratic Republic of the Congo: Catholicism

 For much of the colonial period, Catholic missions received preferential treatment and a subsidy from the state denied to missions from other denominations.

 In 2016, the CIA World Factbook estimated that 50 percent of the Congo's total population were Roman Catholic.
-The Pew Research Centre provides the estimate of 47.3 percent or over 31 million people, or 2.8 percent of the world's Catholic population.
+In the same year, the Pew Research Centre provided the estimate of 47.3 percent or over 31 million people, or 2.8 percent of the world's Catholic population.
+In 2020, that estimate was steady at 47.3%.

 Protestantism

 The first Protestant mission in the Congo was sent by the British Baptist Missionary Society and arrived in 1878, shortly before the creation of the Congo Free State.
 Throughout the colonial period, Protestant missions maintained a difficult relationship with the colonial authorities.
 Most Belgian officials were Catholics and distrusted Protestant missionaries, which were often foreigners from the United Kingdom or the United States, but were unable to expel them under the terms of the Berlin Conference.

 In 2016, it was estimated that 20 percent of the Congo's population were Protestant, excluding Kimbanguists.
 The Pew Center provides a considerably higher estimate the number of Protestants (including Kimbanguists) at nearly 32 million or 48 percent of the population, representing 4 percent of the world's Protestants.
+By 2020 the estimate was 48.1%.
+There are 28 million Pentecostals and Charismatics in the country.

 Kimbanguism

-Kimbanguism, officially the Church of Jesus Christ on Earth by His Special Envoy Simon Kimbangu, is a major Christian new religious movement indigenous to the Democratic Republic of the Congo.
+Kimbanguism, officially the Church of Jesus Christ on Earth by His Special Envoy Simon Kimbangu, is a major new religious movement indigenous to the Democratic Republic of the Congo.
 It holds that Simon Kimbangu (1887–1951) was a prophet but shares commonalities with Baptist Christianity.
 It is headquartered in Nkamba, Kongo Central which was Kimbangu's birthplace and is known as "New Jerusalem".
 It is estimated that as many as 10 percent of the Congo's population are followers.